ItelSunday/database-i-challenge/BasicQueriesTutorial.md

 ## To view the Database and Table
-- In chrome browser,
-- Right-click then select `Inspect`
+- On Chrome Browser, right-click then select `Inspect`
 - Find the tool `Application`

-- In the left panel,
-- `Storage > Web SQL > W3SchoolsDemoDatabase`
+- On the left panel, `Storage > Web SQL > W3SchoolsDemoDatabase`

 ## Write SQL queries for the following requirements: